2000 United States Senate election in Nebraska

 The 2000 United States Senate election in Nebraska was held on November 7, 2000.
-Incumbent Democratic U.S. Senator Bob Kerrey retired after two terms in office, and Democrat Ben Nelson, a former two-term governor, won the open seat.
-Ben Nelson won the election despite Republican nominee George Walker Bush winning the state in the concurrent presidential election.
+Incumbent Democratic U.S. Senator Bob Kerrey retired after two terms in office, and Democrat Ben Nelson, a former two-term governor, won the open seat despite Republican nominee George W. Bush winning the state in the concurrent presidential election.
 This is the last time that Nebraska voted for a Senate candidate and a presidential candidate of different political parties.
+Nelson’s Republican opponent in this election, Don Stenberg, would later run for this seat again in 2006 and 2012 and lose the Republican primary both times.